 We urgently need to reset and reverse the path we're on—but doing so will require broad collaboration and investment.
 The UN biodiversity summit offers a chance to reset our relationship with nature.

-Representatives from the world’s governments will convene for the UN Convention on Biological Diversity (CBD) in Kunming, China next year.
+Representatives from the world’s governments will convene for the UN Convention on Biological Diversity (CBD) in Montreal this December.
 It’s a pivotal moment for the countries that are party to the CBD to refresh and redouble their shared commitments to nature.
 These commitments must involve people who have the political and economic clout to drive transformational changes that interweave nature preservation throughout political and economic systems.
 Here are The Nature Conservancy’s top 10 recommendations to the CBD to create a new deal for nature.

 When nature thrives, people thrive.
 But even when we acknowledge this truth on a planetary scale, it’s easy to lose sight of what that means to individual communities and individual people.